Everybody, Sing!: Everybody GuesSing?

 25 Massage Therapists (pictured) during the Everybody, GuesSing segment of Everybody, Sing!

 After completing five or ten games, the Songbayanan will participate in the jackpot round called "Everybody GuesSing?".
-In this round, they need to correctly guess 10 (later 20) song titles to win the jackpot prize.
+In this round, they need to correctly guess 10 (later 20 in third season) song titles to win the jackpot prize.
 The time available for this round will be the cumulative jackpot seconds earned by the five or ten rows during the preliminary rounds.

-For the first and second seasons, the countdown of their accumulated jackpot timer will begin once the resident band starts playing the first song.
+For the first, second and fourth seasons, the countdown of their accumulated jackpot timer will begin once the resident band starts playing the first song.
 Their objective in this final game is to win the jackpot round.
 Each of the players is allowed to provide an answer only once by pressing their individual buzzer.
 Once they have made their response, they cannot answer again.
-Each correct guess is valued at five thousand pesos (₱5,000) for the first season and ten thousand pesos (₱10,000) for the second season (₱100,000 for the special).
+Each correct guess is valued at ₱5,000 for the first season which includes ₱100,000 for the special episodes, ₱10,000 for the second season and third season, and ₱20,000 for the fourth season.
 The total prize money they will take home will be multiplied by the number of correct answers.
-For example, if the Songbayanan guessed eight correct song titles, they would receive forty thousand pesos (₱40,000), with each player receiving one thousand six hundred pesos (₱1,600).
+For example, if the Songbayanan guessed eight correct song titles, they would receive ₱40,000, with each player receiving ₱1,600.
 However, if a player's guess is incorrect, they can make another guess only if there is sufficient time remaining.
 The game concludes under two conditions: either all players have used their attempts or there is no remaining time.

-However, if they manage to guess all 10 song titles correctly, they can take home the jackpot prize worth five hundred thousand pesos (₱500,000) or one million pesos (₱1,000,000), with each player receiving twenty thousand pesos (₱20,000).
+However, if they manage to guess all 10 song titles correctly, they can take home the jackpot prize worth ₱500,000 or ₱1,000,000, with each player receiving ₱20,000.

 Ultimate Everybody, GuesSing?

 The third season's jackpot round was changed: instead of the usual ten songs to guess, each Songbayanan must aim to guess twenty songs over the course of the weekend.
 Ultimate Everybody, GuesSing is divided into two rounds, of which each round will be aired before each episode ends.
-Still, all players are only allowed to answer once each round, and each correct guess of a song title earns the Songbayanan ten thousand pesos (₱10,000).
+Still, all players are only allowed to answer once each round, and each correct guess of a song title earns the Songbayanan ₱10,000.